ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

   - but before control is transferred to the callee.

 This early ending of the region introduces some restrictions, as values used in tail calls then count as escaping the region.
-In particular, local (but not *regional*) values may not be passed to tail calls:
+In particular, local values may not be passed to tail calls:

 ```ocaml